 When you consider how much food and scraps we put into our dishwashers and down our drains, it’s not unexpected that things can back up every now and then.
 Your dishwasher not emptying is a common sign of clogged drains in your kitchen.

-If you see a lot of standing water at the bottom of your dishwasher, there are a few things you can try before hiring a professional.
+If you see a lot of standing water at the bottom of your dishwasher, there are some tips you can try before hiring a plumber.

 Reasons Your Dishwasher May Be Clogged